A person sits on a chair with a clipboard

 The curriculum is carefully crafted to blend theoretical knowledge with practical application.
 You will engage in stimulating coursework that covers topics like forensic psychology, rehabilitation, ethical issues in counselling, and effective communication techniques.
 This combination ensures a well-rounded education that is academically rigorous and highly relevant to real-world scenarios.

 At the University of Chester, we pride ourselves on our supportive learning environment.
 Our experienced academic team is made up of experts and practitioners in their field, and is dedicated to guiding you through your academic and professional development.
-You will have access to a range of learning resources and opportunities for practical experience, including placements and projects with local organisations.
+You will have access to a range of learning resources and opportunities for practical experience, including projects with local organisations.

 Graduates of this course are uniquely equipped to pursue careers in advocacy in areas such as victim support services, rehabilitation programmes, youth offending teams, and various roles within the criminal justice system and organisations that focus on social justice issues.
 By combining criminology with counselling skills, this course opens doors to a fulfilling career where you can significantly impact individuals and communities.